Fade In, Fade Out!

 “This is a decent place, have your drinks and food in comfort,” he said to me.
 “I must go now.
 Sorry not to be with you.
 Because I must have a one-night-stand with my packets… ” and with these strange words he vanished behind the store…

-Out of the bar I walked disoriented and aimless for a few minutes, not at all bothered about the streets or the landscape or the skyline.
-Suddenly again, I found myself in front of a restaurant that, to my great relief, looked like a traditional one with two rows of neatly arranged desks and chairs and normal-looking waiters moving around taking orders from customers scrutinizing the menus.
+Out of the bar, I walked disoriented and aimless for a few minutes, not at all bothered about the streets or the landscape or the skyline.
+Suddenly again, I found myself in front of a restaurant which, to my great relief, looked like a traditional one with two rows of neatly arranged desks and chairs and normal-looking waiters moving around taking orders from customers and scrutinizing the menus.
 However, something else was waiting for me inside.

 Three goons with guns ready and pointed in their hands entered the restaurant.
 One of them stood guarding the entrance, one aimed his gun point-blank at the manager’s head and the third one took a position at the rear end.
 And I was like a duck sitting pretty amid the strangest scenario.
 This cannot go on any longer as far as my safety is concerned, I decided.
 I was an accidental bystander and therefore there was no reason why I should compromise my safety.
 I started moving towards the entrance slowly as a heated exchange of words was taking place between the manager and the gun-toting goon.

 I almost made it.
 But unfortunately, just at the final moment of exit I accidentally brushed against the goon standing there, and his gun fell to the ground.
 Before the goon could react to that I acted impulsively and with a good presence of mind.